 This courageous decision, Rav Tzvi Yehudah wrote, was the true miracle of Yom HaAtzma'ut.
 The spirit of valor is a miracle from above, an inspired inner drive spurring one to rise to the pressing needs of the hour.

-2 Rav Tzvi Yehudah’s outlook follows Maimonides’ opinion that the Messianic Era is not an era of supernatural miracles, and only differs from the present in Israel’s independence “from the rule of foreign powers” (Mishneh Torah, Laws of Kings 12:2, based on the Talmudic dictum in Berakhot 34b).
+2 Rav Tzvi Yehudah’s outlook follows Maimonides’ opinion that the Messianic Era is not an era of supernatural miracles; it differs from the present era only in Israel’s sovereignty and independence “from the rule of foreign powers” (Mishneh Torah, Laws of Kings 12:2, based on the Talmudic dictum in Berakhot 34b).